Indonesia Trip 2017 Day 3

-The first part of our 6 week Indonesian trip was birding the island of Sulawesi.
+The first part of our 6-week Indonesian trip was birding the island of Sulawesi.
 We started our trip from the southern city of Makassar.

 Our first day of birding on Monday 24th July was a 4 am start.
-We spent the morning birding along the roadside, into limestone karst forest at Karaenta.
+We spent the morning birding along the roadside, into the limestone karst forest at Karaenta.
 The key target we saw here was the very localised endemic Black-Ringed White-eye as well at Sulawesi Hornbill, Piping Crow, White-necked Myna.

 We then birded around some shops along the road but dipped the recently described endemic Sulawesi Brown Flycatcher, the only opportunity on our trip to see this.
 We did see an endemic macaque.

 We stopped for lunch in Makassar at a roadside restaurant where our delicious Indonesian meal was ready and waiting for us.

 It was then a 3-hour drive to the town of Malino, in the mountains east of Makassar where we arrived at 4 pm.
 We had the afternoon chatting and then went for dinner at a local restaurant.
 After the bird list, we got an early night.
 The bathroom had a stand-up loo and buckets in a tiny area, so I decided to pass on the bathing.

 The next morning on Tuesday 25th July we started out at 4.30 am and headed for the Lompobattang mountains.
 Here we saw Lompobattang Flycatcher, Lompobattang Leaf Warbler, Red-eared Fruit Dove, Hylocitrea, Sulawesi Thrush, Sulawesi Heleia, Sulawesi Fanrail and Lesser Myza.

 In the afternoon we headed back to Makassar and stayed in the same plush hotel, Makassar Dalton, enjoying the western loo and shower.
 Luxury!